Cooking Gorgeous

 Cover the dough balls and let them rest for 5 minutes before shaping.
 This short rest makes the dough easier to roll and helps stop it from shrinking back.

-A dough ball is shaped into a circle.
+A ball of naan dough rolled out into a circle.

-Quarter of the coconut filling is placed in the middle of the dough circle.
+A quarter of the coconut filling spooned into the middle of the rolled out dough.

-The stuffed dough ball is shaped into a naan bread.
+The stuffed dough ball rolled out into a teardrop shaped naan.

 Cooking a piece of peshwari naan in a hot pan.